Irvine’s #1 Real Estate Team Gets 95 Organic Visitors a Month

 “Northwood Irvine neighborhoods” varies Low

 Individual neighborhood searches look small in isolation.
-Stack eight of them with first-page rankings and you’re capturing 400-600 monthly visitors who have already decided on Irvine and are now choosing where to live.
-These aren’t early-stage researchers.
-They’re weeks from making offers on homes averaging $1.5 million.
+Stack eight of them with first‑page rankings and you are capturing 400–600 monthly visitors who have already decided on Irvine and are now choosing where to live.
+These are not early‑stage researchers.
+They are weeks from making offers on homes averaging about 1.5 million dollars.

-That’s the search landscape.
-Now let’s look at what Irvine’s top team actually owns.
+That is the search landscape.
+Now let us look at what Irvine’s top team actually owns.

 The Teardown: ireneandricky.com